 Superior has humans and monsters gleefully killing one another.

-In Tengen Toppa Gurren Lagann, the Anti-Spiral hates and deplores other Spiral Races, partly because of the Spiral Nemesis, but this doesn't prevent him from going on tangents that, quite frankly, wouldn't be very justified, even with the Spiral Nemesis as his excuse.
+The Anti-Spiral hate and deplore other Spiral Races, partly because of the Spiral Nemesis, but this doesn't prevent them from going on tangents that, quite frankly, wouldn't be very justified, even with the Spiral Nemesis as their excuse.

 In Tiger & Bunny, it's noted that there used to be a tremendous amount of anti-NEXT sentiment, though it has lessened considerably in the past twenty years (due to the emergence of Maverick's superheroes).
 History of NEXT-prejudice nonetheless has an impact on the characters (both Kotetsu and Kriem grew up during this time period, and thus had to endure a lot of stigma) and on the plot (HeroTV was floundering because of it, so Maverick set up a Monster Protection Racket to keep it alive).